stephen-fox/packer-breadcrumbs/README.md

 - `template_size_bytes` - int - The maximum permitted size of the packer
 template in bytes
 - `save_file_size_bytes` - int - The maximum permitted size of any files that
-the plugin will save as a breadcrumb
+the plugin will save as breadcrumbs in bytes
 - `debug_config` - boolean - Reports the parsed plugin configuration as
 a plugin configuration error when true
 - `debug_manifest` - boolean - Reports the serialized manifest as a plugin